Paola Prestini, Visionary-in-Chief

 Within the theatre world, she worked as Assistant to the Director under Jonathan Bank at the Mint Theatre, and in the development department of the National Theatre of Ireland, The Abbey Theatre, while living in Dublin.

 She has lived and worked in Dublin, London, Paris, and New York City, and has spent time volunteering in Peru, Panama, and along the Gaza Strip, specifically with the few remaining Holocaust survivors living in war-torn Sderot.
-She sings with various groups all over NYC including “minstrel punk” Jamborree Sunday, and will be releasing her first solo project in spring of 2016.
+She has been a vocalist for various groups performing all over NYC, and will be releasing her first solo project in spring of 2016.